SaladDais/Hippolyzer/README.md

 ## Potential Changes

-* Make package-able for PyPI
-* GitHub action to build binary packages and pull together licenses bundle
 * AISv3 wrapper?
 * Higher level wrappers for common things?
 I don't really need these, so only if people want to write them.
 * Highlight matched portion of message in log view, if applicable